 Tip: Passengers please contact the airline before going to the airport to confirm that the flight will run normally.

 Road Traffic Control Adopted

-To reduce the potential accidents resulted in the sleety weather, traffic authorities has implemented traffic control on many expressways.
-Some are closed currently while some are under strict control.
+To reduce potential accidents resulting from the bad weather, traffic authorities have implemented traffic control on many expressways.
+Some are closed, while others are under strict control.

-Tip: It is recommended to travel by train rather than buses in bad weather for safety concern.
+Tip: It is recommended to travel by train rather than buses in bad weather for safety reasons.